 Learning along the way

 What we love about dates like these is how there is so much fun-learning to be found around every corner.
 There’s really no better way to learn than to be immersed in an environment that engages your child’s interests and senses, and the zoo is definitely one such place!
-It’s no wonder than many homeschoolers I know make almost weekly trips to the zoo.
+It’s no wonder that many homeschoolers I know make almost weekly trips to the zoo.

-B1 is just beginning to read, and there were plenty of signs all around to peak his interest.
+B1 is just beginning to read, and there were plenty of signs all around to pique his interest.
 I was pleasantly surprised to hear him trying to read some of the signs on his own initiative, and proud of him when he did manage to read or guess a fair number of words!
 Not to mention that these signs really pack a lot of interesting information in digestible chunks.